pingcap/blog/chaos-mesh-action-integrate-chaos-engineering-into-your-ci.md

 [GitHub Action](https://docs.github.com/en/actions) is a CI/CD feature natively supported by GitHub, through which we can easily build automated and customized software development workflows in the GitHub repository.

-Combined with GitHub actions, Chaos Mesh can be more easily integrated into the daily development and testing of the system, thus guaranteeing that each code submission on GitHub is bug-free and won’t damage existing code.
+Combined with GitHub actions, Chaos Mesh can be more easily integrated into the daily development and testing of the system, thus guaranteeing that each code submission on GitHub is bug-free and won't damage existing code.
 The following figure shows chaos-mesh-action integrated into the CI workflow:

 ![chaos-mesh-action integration in the CI workflow](/media/chaos-mesh-action-integrate-in-the-ci-workflow.png)